jspm/jspm-resolve/resolver-spec.md

 The resolver will either return undefined or a resolved path string, or throw a _Module Not Found_ or _Invalid Module Name_ error.

 Package name requests and plain name requests are both considered unescaped - that is URL decoding will not be applied.
 URL decoding is only applied to URL-like requests.

+The parent pathname is assumed a valid fully-resolved path in the environment, with the exception that `/` in Windows paths is allowed to be converted into `\\` as is the NodeJS convention for resolve.
+No absolute paths, URLs, URL-encoding, and relative segments are not supported in the parent path.

 The resolution algorithm breaks down into the following high-level process to get the fully resolved URL: